 New International Students

 In a few days, you will be contacted by the Office of International Programs (OIP) who will prepare the Certificate of Visa Eligibility (I-20 form) and will send this packet by Global Priory Mail.
-It includes the I-20 and information about International Student Orientation, housing, student clubs, health insurance, and so forth.
+It includes the I-20 and information about International Student Orientation, health insurance, and more.